About the Author

 Benefits of ADR Reporting

-• It is a cost-effective approach of monitoring the safety of pharmaceutical products over the course of its lifetime.
+- It is a cost-effective approach to monitoring the safety of pharmaceutical products throughout their lifetime.

-• Aggregate reports (PSURs) of all reported ICSRs are analysed to increases the benefit/risk profile for the drug.
+- Aggregate reports (PSURs) of all reported ICSRs are analyzed to enhance the benefit-risk profile for the drug.

 Safety Report Types

-In the post-authorization phase, there are two types of safety reports: those originating from unsolicited sources and those reported as solicited.
+In the post-authorisation phase, there are two types of safety reports: those originating from unsolicited sources and those reported as solicited.

 Unsolicited reports

-• Spontaneous reports is s communication to the SFDA or the marketing authorisation holder by a healthcare professional or a consumer that describes one or more suspected adverse reactions in a patient who was given one or more medicinal products and does not come from a study or any organized data collection systems where adverse event reporting is actively sought.
+- Spontaneous reports are communications to the SFDA or the marketing authorisation holder by a healthcare professional or a consumer that describe one or more suspected adverse reactions in a patient who was given one or more medicinal products.
+They do not come from a study or any organised data collection systems where adverse event reporting is actively sought.

-• Literature reports is a valuable source of data for monitoring the safety profile and risk-benefit balance of medicinal products, especially in the discovery of new safety signals or emergent safety concerns.
+- Literature reports are a valuable data source for monitoring the safety profile and risk-benefit balance of medicinal products, especially in identifying new safety signals or emergent safety concerns.

-• Internet or Social Media it the responsibility of the MAH to screen the internet regularly for potential reports of suspected adverse reactions
+- The Internet or Social Media is the responsibility of the MAH to screen them regularly for potential reports of suspected adverse reactions.

 Solicited reports

-Solicited reports are classified to be as study reports, and should undergo causality assessment to determine whether they refer to suspected adverse reactions and so fulfil the reporting standards.
+Solicited reports are classified as study reports and should undergo causality assessment to determine whether they refer to suspected adverse reactions and fulfil the reporting standards.

 ICSR Validation

-According to the ICH-E2D guideline, before reporting suspected adverse reactions to the SFDA, all reports of suspected adverse reactions should be evaluated to ensure that they meet the minimal reporting requirements.
+According to the ICH-E2D guideline, all reports of suspected adverse reactions should be evaluated to ensure that they meet the minimal reporting requirements before being reported to the SFDA.

-The 4 minimum requirements to make sure ICSR is valid, are:
+The four minimum requirements to make sure ICSR is valid are:

-One or more identifiable reporter (primary source), e.g., physician, pharmacist, other healthcare professional, consumer or other non-healthcare.
+- One or more identifiable reporters (primary source), e.g., physician, pharmacist, healthcare professional, consumer, or non-healthcare.

-One single identifiable patient, e.g., patient initials, patient identification number, date of birth, age, age group or gender.
+- One identifiable patient, e.g., patient initials, patient identification number, date of birth, age, age group, or gender.

 Seriousness